-There are individual lockers next to beds, but it is not possible to lock them.29 In 2008 the CPT recommended that patients be allowed to personalize their living environment and provided with personal lockable space for their belongings.30 Furniture is worn out.
-In general, conditions at the Hospital do not provide for sufficiently optimistic therapeutic environment conducive to faster recovery, thus, it is advisable to conduct a comprehensive hospital renovation.31 During the implementation of the project the space was partially personalized - the walls were painted and
+There are individual lockers next to beds, but it is not possible to lock them.21 In 2008 the CPT recommended that patients be allowed to personalize their living environment and provided with personal lockable space for their belongings.22 However, monitors noticed that the conditions have remained almost unchanged and wards quite impersonal.
+Furniture is worn out.
+In general, conditions at the Hospital do not provide for an optimistic therapeutic environment conducive to faster recovery, thus, it is advisable to conduct a comprehensive hospital renovation.23